Hygiene

 4

-They’ll also provide diet, lifestyle and practical advice to help keep your oral health and teeth in a good condition.
+They’ll also provide diet, lifestyle and practical advice to help keep your oral health and teeth in good condition.

 5

-Maintenance and follow-up.
+Maintenance and follow-up

 Maintain the skills you’ve been told for long-term oral hygiene at home.
 Visit your dental hygienist regularly to keep your mouth healthy.